Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Combat</b></summary>
 Combat starts when someone first attempts to attack.
-At the start of combat, roll Grace.
+At the start of combat, roll a Grace save.
 On a success, you go before your enemies.
 If you're surprised, your enemies go first - if you surprise them, you go first.

 When you attack someone, you don't need to roll to hit.
 You immediately roll the damage die of your weapon (if you have no weapon, you do 1 damage.
-If you're weapon is improvised, you do 1d4) and deal that much damage to your target.
+If your weapon is improvised, you do 1d4) and deal that much damage to your target, minus their Armor.

 </details>